walthe219/c-_dsa_implementations/README.md

 # c++_dsa_implementations
 C++ implementations of all data strucutes and algorithms I have learned in intro CS and DSA courses.

-This project is both to review and better solidfy my knowledge of data strucutues and algorithms from previous courses, but also to help me learn C++.
+This project is both to review and solidfy my knowledge of data strucutues and algorithms from previous courses, and also to help me learn C++.

-My goal is to make this into a libary at somepoint like that of C++'s containers or Java's colelctions, but I am not knowledge enough in C++ to do that yet.
-I will likely update the structue of this project to better suit that purpose later but for now I will just be implementing indvidual `.cpp` files for each implementation.
+My goal is to make this into a libary at somepoint like that of C++'s containers or Java's colelctions, but I am not knowledge enough in C++ to do that.
+I will likely update the structue of this project to better suit that purpose, but for now I will just be creating indvidual `.cpp` files for each implementation.

 I will seperate my implementations into:
 - Algorithms